gpaumier/gp2/src/articles/2010-11-19 licensing-tutorial-making-of.rst

 The real test, of course, will be when new participants are presented with the tutorial.
 Will they like it?
 Will they read it, or jump directly to the next step?
 Will the tutorial be successful in helping them learn what we want to teach?

 So far, we haven't formally tested it.
-We were hoping to conduct a study on the tutorial and the latest version of our `upload wizard prototype <http://commons.prototype.wikimedia.org/uwd>`__, but we had to postpone it.
+We were hoping to conduct a study on the tutorial and the latest version of our upload wizard prototype, but we had to postpone it.
 I do hope we'll be able to measure the impact of the tutorial at a later point.
 Still, the enthusiasm with which the tutorial has been welcomed is, it seems, a good sign.

 I hope this summary will be helpful to people conducting similar projects.
 I feel the interaction with the rest of the community has been quite smooth during the whole project.
 It would be presumptuous to think it was only because I've been a long-time community member myself, but it sure helped to speak the same language as the users'.